What Is conhost.exe and How Can I Fix It? [Troubleshooting Guide]

 Is conhost.exe a Virus?

 Pick one, uninstall the others, and if you are not using Windows Defender as your virus scanner, disable the antivirus feature of it.
 Run the virus scanner and allow it to remove any issues that it finds.
-Reboot, and then rerun it.
+Reboot, and then rerun it for complete peace of mind.

 Do Not Trust Third-Party Warnings